 8. Children’s Book Author

 Do you enjoy reading?
 If so, this could be your calling.
 In fact, it’s exactly how children’s author, Liz Garton Scanlon started her career.
-After reading to her two girls she was inspired to write a children’s book and has since written 7 books, one being a Caldecott winner and NY Times best seller.
+After reading to her two girls, she was inspired to write a children’s book and has since written seven books, one being a Caldecott winner and NY Times bestseller.